 Cookies are small files that websites use to identify and remember users, gather data, and track user behavior.
 In many instances, they contain a user's private, personal information.

 Some cookies are required for basic website functionality, while others are used exclusively in marketing.

 Examples of standard cookies include:

-As noted above, a Cookies Policy is a public statement that gives specific information to your website visitors about the user data your cookies track, why that information is being tracked, and where that information is sent.
+A Cookies Policy is a public document that provides specific information to your website visitors about the user data your cookies track, why that information is being tracked, and where that information is sent.